TwoMental/mb-web/README.md

 ## Features
 - Connect to Modbus targets over TCP or RTU (serial) with per-browser session management.
 - Launch a local web UI (`/home`) that guides you through TCP host/port or RTU serial settings, including detected port suggestions.
-- Switch between read and write operations in the UI to query registers or push updates to coils/holding registers.
+- Switch between read and write operations in the UI to query registers or push updates to coils/holding registers, with clearly distinguished controls.
+- Automatically reconnect dropped sessions and surface live connection status in the UI.
 - Read values from coils, discrete inputs, input registers, and holding registers by address.
 - Convert results between signed/unsigned integers, binary, and hexadecimal representations at a glance.
 - Optionally serve prebuilt binaries from the `downloads` directory so the UI can proxy file downloads.